whamcloud/Online-Help/docs/Upgrade_Guide/Upgrade_EE-3.1-el7_to_LU-LTS-el7.md

-# Upgrading Intel EE Lustre 3.1.1.0 to Lustre 2.10 LTS and IML 4.0
+# Upgrading Intel® EE for Lustre 3.1.1.0 to Lustre 2.10 LTS and Intel® Manager for Lustre\* 4.0

 ## Introduction

-This document provides a description of how to upgrade an existing Lustre server file system installation from Intel EE Lustre version 3.1.1.0 running on the RHEL/CentOS 7 OS distribution to Lustre 2.10 LTS and Intel® Manager for Lustre\* version 4 running on RHEL/CentOS 7.
+This document provides a description of how to upgrade an existing Lustre server file system installation from Intel® EE for Lustre version 3.1.1.0 running on the RHEL/CentOS 7 OS distribution to Lustre 2.10 LTS and Intel® Manager for Lustre\* version 4 running on RHEL/CentOS 7.

 CentOS is used for the examples.
 RHEL users will need to refer to Red Hat for instructions on enabling the High Availability add-on needed to install Pacemaker, Corosync and related support tools.

 ## Risks

-The process of upgrading Intel EE Lustre to a newer Lustre and Intel® Manager for Lustre\* version requires careful consideration and planning.
+The process of upgrading Intel® EE for Lustre to a newer Lustre and Intel® Manager for Lustre\* version requires careful consideration and planning.
 There will always be some disruption to services when major maintenance works are undertaken, although this can be contained and minimized.

 The reference platform used throughout the documentation has been installed and is being managed by Intel® Manager for Lustre\*, but the methods for the Lustre server components can be broadly applied to any Lustre server environment running the RHEL or CentOS OS.

 ## Process Overview

-1. Upgrade the IML manager server
+1. Upgrade the Intel® Manager for Lustre\* manager server
-    1. Backup the Intel® Manager for Lustre server (IML manager) configuration and database
+    1. Backup the Intel® Manager for Lustre\* server (IML manager) configuration and database
     1. Install the latest version of the IML manager software for EL7
 1. Upgrade the metadata and object storage server pairs.
 For each HA pair:
     1. Backup the server configuration for both machines